griffinkeeler/neuro-blink/README.md

+# NeuroBlink
-The purpose of the project is to create a BCI that detects blinks using EEG technology.
+The purpose of this project is to create a BCI using EEG technology.
+A Muse 2 Headband will be the EEG device that detects and sends electrical brain signals to the BCI.

+## Features:
+- Blink calibration with visual signals.
+- Data collection using muselsl.
+- Signal processing.